kevinslin/seed-tldr/vault/common.mogrify.md

 `mogrify -resize {{800x600}} {{DSC*}}`

-- Convert all PNG images in the directory to JPEG:
+- Convert all PNGs in the directory to JPEG:

 `mogrify -format {{jpg}} {{*.png}}`